taeyunkim03/ENGL396_Software_Documentation.github.io/TaskDoc1.md

 **Start with debug QoS**: Test your code with short sessions before requesting longer time.

-**Monitor usage regularly**: Check hyakusage weekly to avoid budget surprises.
+**Monitor usage regularly**: Check `hyakusage` weekly to avoid budget surprises.

-**Use OnDemand for learning**: The web interface is easier when you're getting started.
-Switch to command line as you become more comfortable.
+**Use OnDemand for learning**: The web interface is easier when you are getting started.
+Switch to the command line as you become more comfortable.

 **Use scratch space wisely**: Files in scrubbed are deleted after 60 days of inactivity.

 **Save work frequently**: Interactive sessions end when time expires.